Zuni Jewelry

 Zuni Natural Turquoise Pin

-The establishment of the railroad, with the accompanying tourist trade and the advent of trading posts, heavily influenced Zuni and other Southwest tribes’ jewelry manufacturing techniques and materials.
 In the early 20th century, trader C.G.
 Wallace influenced the direction of Zuni silver and lapidary work to appeal to a non-Native audience.
-Wallace was aided by the proliferation of the automobile and interstate highways such as Route 66 and I-40, and promotion of tourism in Gallup and Zuni.
-Wallace employed local Zuni people as clerks, jewelry makers, and miners.
-He provided tools, equipment, and silversmithing supplies to the jewelers with whom he did business.
-Wallace influenced Zuni art by encouraging the use of specific materials that sold well at his posts – such as coral – and discouraging others such as tortoise shell.
+Wallace enjoys the proliferation of the automobile and interstate highways such as Route 66 and I-40, and promotion of tourism in Gallup and Zuni.
+He employs local Zuni people as clerks, jewelry makers, and miners.
+He provides tools, equipment, and silversmith supplies to the jewelers with whom he does business.
+Wallace influences Zuni art by encouraging the use of specific materials that sells well at his posts – such as coral – and discourages others such as tortoise shell.

 Tucson Indian Jewelry.com offers a HUGE selection of Zuni Jewelry!